munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## Keep in Mind

-### It can make the base class overly heavy
+"Inheritance" is a bad word in many programming circles these days, and one reason is that base classes tend to accrete more and more code.
+This pattern is particularly susceptible to that.

-Since every dependency that a subclass has ends up flowing through the base class first, it can end up large and deeply coupled to the rest of the game.
-Also, the subclasses themselves are deeply tied to the base class.
-Those together mean that making changes to it can be difficult without breaking something -- you've got the [brittle base class problem][].
+Since subclasses go through their base class to reach the rest of the game, the base class ends up coupled to every system any derived class needs to talk to.
+Of course, the subclasses are also intimately tied to their base class.
+That spiderweb of coupling makes it very hard to change the base class without breaking something -- you've got the [brittle base class problem][].

+The flip side of the coin is that since most of your coupling has been pushed up to the base class, the derived classes are now much more cleanly separated from the rest of the world.
+Ideally, most of your behavior will be in those subclasses.
+That means much of your codebase is isolated and easier to maintain.

-If you find this pattern is turning your base class into a giant bowl of code stew, consider pulling some of the provided operations out into separate classes that the base class can dole out responsibility to.
-The
-<a class="pattern" href="component.html">Component</a> pattern can help here.
+Still, if you find this pattern is turning your base class into a giant bowl of code stew, consider pulling some of the provided operations out into separate classes that the base class can dole out responsibility to.
+The <a class="pattern" href="component.html">Component</a> pattern can help here.

 [brittle base class problem]: http://en.wikipedia.org/wiki/Fragile_base_class

-### Derived classes are *only* coupled to their base class

-The flip side of the coin is that since most of your coupling has been pushed up to the base class, the derived classes are now much more cleanly separated.
-Ideally, most of the total volume of your game code will be in those subclasses.
-That means much of your codebase is isolated and fairly easy to maintain.

 ## Sample Code